fmount/openstack-ceph-collection/next_gen/dol/demo.md

 - All "Glances" have both /etc/ceph and /etc/ceph2
 - CinderBackup and cinder-volume1 mount /etc/ceph
 - cinder-volume2 receives /etc/ceph2
-- Compute (the ansibleEE pod) receives all the mounts
+- Compute (the ansibleEE pod) receives all Mounts